NREL/OpenOA/contributing.md

 They must include updated documentation and pass all unit tests and integration tests.
 In addition, code coverage should not be negatively affected by the pull request.

 **Scope:** Encapsulate the changes of ideally one, or potentially a couple, issues.
 It is greatly preferable to submit three small pull requests than it is to submit one large pull request.
 Write a complete description of these changes in the pull request body.

 **Tests:** Must pass all tests.
 Pull requests will be rejected if tests do not pass.
+Tests are automatically run through Github Actions for any pull request or push to the master or develop branches.

 **Documentation:** Include any relevant changes to inline documentation, as well as any changes to the RST files located in /sphinx.